thegoldenhack/website-2023/README.md

     What's the difference between a bird and a fly?
     A bird can fly but a fly can't bird.

+Brayden's Dad Joke:
+    There's a very fine line between numerators and denominators, and only a fraction of people understand that.

 ## Challenge Question
 <details>
   <summary>What programming language does the James Webb Space Telescope use?</summary>